🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 """

-Calculate mobility
+Calculate the mobility

 Parameters